Powered by RND

 About Masters of Privacy

 Interviews and updates at the intersection of marketing, data, privacy, and technology.
 With an eye on a human-centric, demand-led future in which transparency, control, and personal agency play a crucial role.
-Sergio Maldonado (host) is a dual-qualified lawyer, LL.M in IT & Internet Law, CIPP/E, CIPT, and PrivacyCloud CEO.
+Sergio Maldonado (host) is a dual-qualified lawyer, LL.M in IT & Internet Law, CIPP/E/US, CIPT, and PrivacyCloud CEO.
 Masters of Privacy is hosted and maintained by PrivacyCloud.

 Podcast website